 As such, life may remain normal in some quarters.
 But this is unlikely to continue if both Russia and the West are drawn into a deeper conflict, according to El-Erian.

-As for the financial markets, he argues, given the way they closed the week, one could be excused from asking whether investors and traders were aware of the growing invasion of Ukraine.
+As for the financial markets, he argues, given the way they closed the week, one might be excused from asking whether investors and traders were aware of the growing invasion of Ukraine.
 European and American stock markets recovered, exceeding their immediate losses with the start of military operations.
 Oil prices are no longer trading above $100 per barrel, and emerging market bonds have ignored the contagion of the crisis.

 “Such seemingly ‘normal’ markets can be attributed to several factors, including a combination of low valuation, hope of discouraging central banks from tightening monetary policy too much and long-term behavioral adjustment to buy down,” he said.
 However, this normality will not be able to last for long if the situation in Ukraine worsens, if sanctions paralyze the Russian economy, if arrears and debt restructuring escalate, and if the economic and financial fallout for the rest of the world is not contained.